cjacker/opensource-toolchain-stm32/README.md

 ### from ARM

-You can download the prebuilt toolchain for various host from https://developer.arm.com/downloads/-/gnu-rm.
+You can download the prebuilt toolchain for various host from [arm website](https://developer.arm.com/downloads/-/gnu-rm).

-**Note:** There is prebuilt arm-gcc v12.2 and can be downloaded from https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads, but the gdb debugger broken due to python issue, do not use the latest 12.2 version until python issue fixed.
+**Note:** There is prebuilt arm-gcc v12.2 and can be downloaded from [here](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads), but currently the gdb debugger broken due to python issue, do NOT use the latest 12.2 version until this gdb issue fixed.

 Download and extract the toolchain for x86_64 linux: